delvtech/agent0/README.md

 ## Examples

 Python files in the `examples/` folder should be executable from the repository root.
 Run them with the -h flag to see argument options.
 The Jupyter notebooks contained in `examples/notebooks/` should be run locally using [Jupyter](https://jupyter.org/install), [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or something equivalent.
-We do not recommend using Google Colab because the install process requires upgrading the Colab Python version to 3.10 and pip installing elfpy from the git URI.

 ## Contributor git workflow: